Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 town

-Town Ordinance 2017 — Drone Operations Prohibition on Town Property
+Municipal Ordinance 2017 - Prohibition of Drone Operations on Town Property

-Prohibits drone operations from all town-owned property without official written permission from the Town Manager or designee.
+Prohibits the operation of drones from all town-owned property without official written permission from the Town Manager or designee.

 Restrictions